-Rhino 3D vs Solidworks: What are the Differences?
+Rhino 3D vs. Solidworks: What’s the Difference?

 In my previous blog, I discussed how Rhino 3D compared to a mesh modeler such as Sketchup.
 I covered the inherent differences between a NURBS type modeler like Rhino 3D and a mesh modeler like Sketchup and I talked about the advantages of each.